 In the political world, money is the blood of campaigning.
 That means fundraising is a necessary evil.
 Consider how you will raise money and advertising early on.
 If you are running against an incumbent, you will have an idea of what monetary goals you are up against.
 You will want to match – and hopefully exceed – your opponent’s fundraising efforts.

 More and more sheriff candidates are using social media and campaign websites as a way to raise campaign donations.
-Social media will also be important in getting name recognition out to the voting public.
+Social media is also important in getting name recognition out to the voting public.

 Writing checks used to be the golden standard for donation gathering.
 Today, online donations taken over as the preferred payment method.
 An analysis by The Campaign Finance Institute shows that the average online supporter gives less than $200 per donation – but they more likely to donate multiple times over the duration of the campaign.